apmlabs/ace-box/docs/docs/02_develop/1_architecture.md

 :::tip

-Before developing anything from scratch, check if there is a curated role that may help you.
+Before developing anything from scratch, check if there is a [curated role](../category/curated-roles)

 :::

-## Extending

-We will use the existing demo to create an extended version of it adding the following

-### Preparation

-1. SSH into the VM

-2. ace enable --local

-### Dynatrace configurations & apps

-_coming soon..._

-### Gitlab CI/CD

-_coming soon..._

-### Custom Commands

-_coming soon..._